 Find doctors and medical staff:

-The Mayo Clinic nuclear medicine therapy team is among the most experienced in creating radioactive drugs and using and administering them safely.
+The Mayo Clinic nuclear medicine therapy team is among the most experienced in creating radioactive drugs and using them safely.
 Nuclear medicine experts are experienced in:

 - Preparing you for radioactive tracers